by bus (take LC07 from Yüzüncü Yıl Street and drive to the Aquarium, do interchange for Phaselis minibus at bus station)

-Koprulu Canyon National Park is at the middle of many natural beauties in a fertile valley.
-Koprulu Canyon continues for 14 km along with the Kopru River, reaching a maximum height of 400 m.
+Koprulu Canyon National Park is in the middle of many natural beauties in a fertile valley.
+Koprulu Canyon continues for 14 km along the Kopru River, reaching a maximum height of 400 m.

-Koprulu Canyon National Park take place high in mountains, 96 km northeast in the province of Antalya.
-Northeast of Antalya on the Side road take the turn off for Tasagil and Beskonak (Beşkonak), for the beautiful circular, scenic route that leads to the National Park.
+Koprulu Canyon National Park takes place high in the mountains, 96 km northeast in the province of Antalya.
+Northeast of Antalya on the Side road take the turn-off for Tasagil and Beskonak (Beşkonak), for the beautiful circular, scenic route that leads to the National Park.
 The road crisscrosses over the clear, flowing water of the mountain river and passes through virgin forests and over rippling waterfalls.
-You will want to stop often and give your camera workout in this picturesque valley.
-At the rest area there are fish restaurants offering delicious selections.
-Mountaineers will be unable to resist climbing, exploring and camping in this rudged, scenic spot.
+You will want to stop often and give your camera a workout in this picturesque valley.
+In the rest area, there are fish restaurants offering delicious selections.
+Mountaineers will be unable to resist climbing, exploring and camping in this rugged, scenic spot.
 Return to Antalya via the other half of the scenic route.

-Oluk Bridge on Kopru River and Bugrum Bridge on Kocadere Stream are noteworthy samples of Roman engineering.
-Oluk Bridge was built 27 m above the canyon by using stone blocks and overlapping technique.
+Oluk Bridge on the Kopru River and Bugrum Bridge on the Kocadere Stream are noteworthy samples of Roman engineering.
+Oluk Bridge was built 27 m above the canyon by using stone blocks and overlapping techniques.
 The bridge dates back to the 2nd century AD.
 Koprulu Canyon National Park has a rich flora including red pine, black pine, cedar, fir, oak varieties and wild olives.
-Koprulu Canyon National Park also hosts the largest cypress forest of Asia minör.
-Selge Antique City and Bozburun Mountain are located within the limits of National Park.
-Oluk Bridge or Beskonak town is where the raftsmen get in the river for rafting in Kopru River.
+Koprulu Canyon National Park also hosts the largest cypress forest in Asia minör.
+Selge Antique City and Bozburun Mountain are located within the limits of the National Park.
+Oluk Bridge or Beskonak town is where the raftsmen get in the river for rafting in the Kopru River.
 Village kind guesthouses are available in the area.

 Perge (Museum card is valid.)

-Perge’s vast and rubble-filled stadium, half destroyed temples and huge colonnaded agora are imbued with an atmosphere of past glory.
+Perge’s vast and rubble-filled stadium, half-destroyed temples and huge collonaded agora are imbued with an atmosphere of past glory.
 This was once the capital of ancient Pamphylia, which blossomed first under Greek and then Roman rule.
-The ruins here are not as well preserved as other tourist attractions on Turkey’s Turquoise Coast, but this also means it attracts fewer crowds, leaving visitors able to explore the long colonnaded streets and half-collapsed temples in peace.
+The ruins here are not as well preserved as other tourist attractions on Turkey’s Turquoise Coast, but this also means it attracts fewer crowds, leaving visitors able to explore the long collonaded streets and half-collapsed temples in peace.
 The Roman baths, Hellenistic Gate and Acropolis are all particularly interesting.

 Termessos (Museum card is valid.)